-If you’re shopping for a new policy, be sure to ask potential insurers which discounts they provide, and to which coverages they apply.
-That way, you can find the company with the most discounts for you.
+If you’re shopping for a new policy, ask potential insurers which discounts they provide and to which coverages they apply.
+That way, you can find the company with the most discounts.

 “An insurer looking to save their clients as much money as possible should offer discounts as much as possible.
 People can save a pretty penny if they have clean driving records.
 Not only will an insurance company offer five-year accident-free and safe driving discounts, but at renewal, if an individual’s driving record stays in the clear, there could be room for even more savings,” says Katie Sopko, an insurance broker at Learnandserve.org powered by A Plus Insurance.

 “On average, one could save anywhere from $200-$400 per six-month term.”

 - You could save anywhere from $200-400 every six-month policy term with car insurance discounts.